-Nane-Home is the third Childsrights home.
+Nane-Home is located in the village of Khajuraho and is the third Childsrights home.
 It opened its doors in September 2012.
 Six boys and five girls between the ages of eight and fifteen live there.
 Also supported by Childsrights are twelve children who study internally at schools in the surroundings.

 “Nane-Home” was named after it´s founder Christiane.
 Her friends call her Nane.